-Are you an introvert or empath who finds it hard to socialize?
-You need advice on how to make friends.
+Are you an introvert or empath who finds it hard to socialize and make friends?

 Reaching out to others is a significant challenge for those who are introverted, and their difficulties may seem trivial.
 But they aren’t.
-Introverts just need some sound advice on how to make friends.
+Introverts just need to make friends with like-minded people.
 The good news in that they have many avenues to walk.

 Why An Introvert Finds It Difficult To Make Friends

 So, what stands in the way of introverts getting to know others?

 First of all, they prefer deep conversations and relationships.
 They find making small talk bothersome and shallow.
 Such is true of some introverts, particularly those with the INTJ (intuitive, thinking, judging) personality type, who hanker after depth and truth.

 Networking is difficult for them because they’d rather associate with a select group of friends.
 Their behavior sometimes gives the impression that they don’t care enough about friendships.